Shadow and Photon Sphere of Black Hole in Clouds of Strings and Quintessence: Shadows and photon spheres with an infalling spherical accretion

 Combining Eqs. (\ref{g2}), (\ref{ut}) and (\ref{pr}), the redshift factor can be expressed as

 Substituting Eqs. (\ref{jv}), (\ref{lpp}) and (\ref{gb2}) into Eq. (\ref{Intensity}) to get a function of specific intensity that are determined by the impact parameter $b$, then we can plot the black hole shadow with an infalling spherical accretion.
 The shadows for $a=0.1$ and $a=0.3$ are drawn in Fig. \ref{insha01} and Fig. \ref{insha03} respectively with $\omega_q=-2/3$ and $\alpha=0.01$.
 The interior of the shadows with an infalling spherical accretion will be darker than that with the static spherical accretion.
-Due to the radial velocity of the accreting matter, the frequency of the photons we received is reduced and the profile of shadow is darker.
+Due to the radial velocity of the accreting matter, the frequency of the photons we received reduces and the profile of shadow gets darker.
 The same conclusion can be shown from Eq. (\ref{gb2}).

 We are also interested in the difference for the specific intensity between static and infalling spherical accretion.
 With $\omega_q=-2/3$ and $\alpha=0.01$, we plot the graph of specific intensity with static and infalling spherical accretion for $a=0.1$ and $a=0.3$ in Fig. \ref{ina01} and Fig. \ref{ina03} respectively.
 As analyzed above, the blue line is much lower than the red line in $b<b_{ph}$.
-With $b$ increasing, the specific intensity $I(b)$ with either static or infalling spherical accretion gradually converge, because the emitted photon with larger impact parameter $b$ will have a smaller average radial position in the integral along the geodesic, and the effect of the redshift factor becomes smaller.
-When $a=0.3$ in Fig. \ref{ina03}, the difference between the blue line and the red line also becomes larger since the observers and black holes get closer, which in turn leads to a larger redshift factor $g$ from Eq. (\ref{gb2}).
+With $b$ increasing, the specific intensity $I(b)$ with either static or infalling spherical accretion gradually converges, because the emitted photon with larger impact parameter $b$ will move to a smaller average radial position in the integral along the geodesic, and the effect of the redshift factor diminishes.
+When $a=0.3$ in Fig. \ref{ina03}, the difference between the blue line and the red line also increases since the observers and black holes get closer, which in turn leads to a larger redshift factor $g$ from Eq. (\ref{gb2}).

 In the same way, we further investigate how different $\omega_q$ impact the specific intensity with an infalling spherical accretion in Fig. \ref{Graphic of infalling for omega}.
-From Table. \ref{Table}, the radius of shadow $b_{ph}$ varies very slowly with $\omega_q$, which causes the bright rings in Fig. \ref{insho-05} and Fig. \ref{insho-09} to have similar sizes.
+From Table. \ref{Table}, the radius of shadow $b_{ph}$ varies very slowly with $\omega_q$, which causes the bright rings in Fig. \ref{insho-05} and Fig. \ref{insho-09} to have a similar size.
 For both static and infalling spherical accretion, the specific intensity varies for different $\omega_q$ because the length of the optics path varies with $\omega_q$.